AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/submit-timesheet-for-approval.md

 You can view the status of a timesheet after you submit it.

-If the Workfront administrator has&nbsp;enabled the Timesheet Approval to User and the Timesheet Rejection to User event handlers, you are notified after the timesheet is approved or rejected.
+If the Workfront administrator has enabled the Timesheet Approval to User and the Timesheet Rejection to User event handlers, you are notified after the timesheet is approved or rejected.
 For information about enabling event notifications, see [Event notifications available in Adobe Workfront](../../administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md).

 Without these notifications, you can learn about the status of your submitted timesheets in the Timesheet area of Workfront.